UNIVERSITY of WISCONSIN-MADISON

 How do I apply to a high school program?

 To apply, applicants will need to fill out the online application for their chosen program and pay the application fee.
 The application will require the submission of a current grade report in PDF format.
-This does not need to be an official transcript; it can be an unofficial report or screenshot from an online portal or other school documentation.
+This can be an unofficial transcript.
 This will be uploaded directly into the online application, so it should be ready when the application is started.
-If you are a new applicant, you may also submit a letter of recommendation and a copy of recent standardized test scores.
+They will also need to submit the answers to essay questions; questions can be found on each program page.

 I’ve been accepted.
 What else do I need to submit?

-For any additional requests, please see other pertinent forms in “General Information” above.
+For any additional requests, please see other pertinent information in “General Information” above.

 What should students bring?